-Choosing the best credit card for you means considering the many options that are available and how to best apply the benefits and availability to your needs.
+Choosing the right credit card for you means considering the many options that are available and how to apply the benefits and availability to your needs.

-You will need to understand how a credit card actually works before you jump into any agreements.
+You should understand how a credit card actually works before you jump into any agreements.
 When you are certain you can be financially responsible enough to get and use a credit card appropriately, you should consider the options available to get the best overall deal.

 Learn About Popular Types of Credit Cards